ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Queries:

-The following examples show the array slice selector in use by a child segment.
+The examples in {{tbl-slice}} show the array slice selector in use by a child segment:

 | Query | Result | Result Paths | Comment |
 | :---: | ------ | :----------: | ------- |